xinwenfu/GenCyber/Python/README.md

 <img src="../Imgs/Terminal.png" width=640>

-To run basics.py, we first use the Linux *cd* to change the directory to where basics.py is saved.
+To run basics.py, we first use the Linux *cd* command to change the directory to where basics.py is saved.
 Then the following command can be used to run basics.py.

 ```
 python basics.py
 ```
+We can actually various <a href="https://www.pcwdld.com/linux-commands-cheat-sheet">Linux commands</a> within a terminal.

 ###  Running Python Program Directly at Command Line
 The third way is to run the Python script, i.e., the file, directly at the command line.